Abhinavumat95/Was-it-Rufus/README.txt

 On terminal type "python3 git_status.py" to run the code.

 The code will first ask you whether you want to clone a repository to the local machine or not.
 Press 0 for No and 1 for Yes.
+If repository already exists in local machine press 0 otherwise press 1.

 If you pressed 0, then it will ask you to enter the path where the repository is stored in your local machine.